cosmos72/stmx/README.md

 * the latest STMX version - download it from [GitHub](https://github.com/cosmos72/stmx) as described in **Installation and loading** below

-The current hardware transactions implementation is still young and not very optimized, yet it can accelerate short transactions up to 4-5 times while seamlessly falling back on software transactions when the hardware limits are exceeded.
+The current hardware memory transactions implementation is still young and not very optimized, yet it can accelerate short transactions up to 4-5 times while seamlessly falling back on software transactions when the hardware limits are exceeded.
 Experiments with hand-optimized code (not yet included in STMX) show that the